isomerpages/moe-deyisec/_departments/Humanities.md

 <p><strong>Sec 2 Housing Fieldwork in Ang Mo Kio</strong>
 <br>Infusing the use of ArcGIS technology, Secondary 2 Geography students
-worked collaboratively in groups to map out inclusive features and programmes in the Teck Ghee and Chong Boon neighbourhoods.
-Through this fieldwork experience, students gained a deeper appreciation of the need to design neighbourhood spaces that cater to residents of all ages and physical abilities.</p>
+worked collaboratively in groups to map out inclusive features and programmes in the Teck Ghee and Chong Boon neighbourhoods.</p>
+<p></p>
+<p>Through this fieldwork experience, students gained a deeper appreciation
+of the need to design neighbourhood spaces that cater to residents of all ages and physical abilities.</p>
 </td>
 </tr>
 <tr>